csgillespie/efficientR/main.md

 System monitoring is a complex topic that spills over into system administration and server management.
 Fortunately there are many tools designed to ease monitoring on all major operating systems.

-- On Linux, the shell command `top` displays key resource use figures for most distributions. `htop` and Gnome's **System Monitor** (`gnome-system-monitor`, see figure \@ref(fig:2-1)) are more refined alternatives which use command-line and graphical user interfaces respectively.
+- On Linux, the shell command `top` displays key resource use figures for most distributions. `htop` and Gnome's **System Monitor** (`gnome-system-monitor`, see Figure \@ref(fig:2-1)) are more refined alternatives which use command-line and graphical user interfaces respectively.
 A number of options such as `nethogs` monitor internet usage.
-- On Mac the **Activity Monitor** provides similar functionality.
+- On Mac, the **Activity Monitor** provides similar functionality.
 This can be initiated from the Utilities folder in Launchpad.
-- On Windows the **Task Manager** provides key information on RAM and CPU use by process.
+- On Windows, the **Task Manager** provides key information on RAM and CPU use by process.
 This can be started in modern Windows versions by typing `Ctrl-Alt-Del` or by clicking the task bar and 'Start Task Manager'.

 #### Exercises {-}